-- 5.3.1 The Province requires municipalities to prohibit the extension or expansion of lakebased municipal services outside of urban area boundaries for properties within the City limits, except in response to public health emergencies.
-No extensions of the municipal lake-based water and wastewater systems shall be permitted into rural area lands detailed in this Plan unless the Medical Officer of Health declares an urgent public health emergency and there are no viable alternatives to rectify the emergency except by the provision of municipal water and/or wastewater systems to the affected population. - 5.3.2 The City may allow existing lots and existing uses that front on a rural/urban boundary road, to connect to existing municipal water and wastewater systems, provided all the following conditions are met: - a) the area shall remain outside the urban area and shall be designated Agriculture, Specialty Crop or Rural in the Rural Hamilton Official Plan; and, - b) sufficient supply and capacity are available to service the existing development. - 5.3.3 Prior to the adoption of this Plan, the City has installed, approved specific Official Plan policies, entered into legal agreements and approved engineering plans in accordance with its former Official Plan policies to extend lake-based municipal water and wastewater services to certain properties in the rural area.
+- 5.3.1 The extension or expansion of lake- based municipal services outside of the urban area for properties shall only be permitted in the following circumstances: (OPA 41) - a) Where health issues have been identified; or, - b) To service existing uses and the expansion of existing uses adjacent to the urban area. - c) Notwithstanding C.5.3.1 a) and b), where municipal water services exist outside of the urban area, existing uses within the service area boundary, as defined by the environment assessment, may be connected to those services. - 5.3.2 The City may allow existing lots and existing uses that front on a rural/urban boundary road, to connect to existing municipal water and wastewater systems, provided all the following conditions are met: - a) the area shall remain outside the urban area and shall be designated Agriculture, Specialty Crop or Rural in the Rural Hamilton Official Plan; and, - b) sufficient supply and capacity are available to service the existing development. - 5.3.3 Prior to the adoption of this Plan, the City has installed, approved specific Official Plan policies, entered into legal agreements and approved engineering plans in accordance with its former Official Plan policies to extend lake-based municipal water and wastewater services to certain properties in the rural area.
 This Plan recognizes and permits these existing and approved public works to be maintained or completed in accordance with previous policies, agreements and plans approved on or before December 16, 2004.
 No future lake-based municipal service extensions or expansions, agreements, plans or amendments to same shall be permitted by this Plan. - 5.3.4 The City shall endeavour to recover the full lifecycle cost of providing sustainable municipal water and wastewater service as required by applicable municipal by laws and provincial legislation. - 5.3.5 Where a private well(s) and/or private on-site septic system(s) is abandoned in favour of connection to a water and/or wastewater system, the property owner shall properly decommission the well and decommission the septic tank/system in accordance with provincial regulations and City guidelines so as to reduce or eliminate potential safety and health hazards.